abhirajkuntal/Gamified-Learning-Platform/readme.md

 └── .gitignore
 ```

 ## Development Details

 ### Prerequisites

-- **Node.js and NPM**: Ensure Node.js and NPM are installed to manage dependencies and run scripts.
+- **Node.js and NPM:** Ensure Node.js and NPM are installed to manage dependencies and run scripts.
-- **Truffle or Hardhat**: Ethereum development frameworks used for compiling, testing, and deploying smart contracts.
+- **Truffle or Hardhat:** Ethereum development frameworks used for compiling, testing, and deploying smart contracts.
-- **Metamask**: A browser extension wallet for interacting with the Ethereum network.
+- **Metamask:** A browser extension wallet for interacting with the Ethereum network.

 ### Installation and Setup